-The Foundation enjoys affiliations with the Oxford University Department for Continuing Education, the Centro Pro Unione in Rome and several P.R.I.M.E. programs.
-The P.R.I.M.E. affiliation allows students to earn their degree from the Foundation by completing all required coursework through a designated P.R.I.M.E. institution.
+The GTF enjoys affiliations with the Oxford University Department for Continuing Education, the Centro Pro Unione in Rome and several P.R.I.M.E. programs.
+The P.R.I.M.E. affiliation allows students to earn their degree from the GTF by completing all required coursework through a designated P.R.I.M.E. institution.

-This program is designed to allow students to pursue an individually directed topic of study, initiated by the student in the form of a tutorial topic proposal.
+This course format is designed to allow students to pursue an individually directed topic of study, initiated by the student in the form of a tutorial topic proposal.
 Each tutorial is valued at one Unit of Study

 Any student in any degree program has the right to propose an Independent Study course of his/her own creation.
 Unlike the Tutorial course wherein the student identifies the tutor and topic, the Independent Study course provides the student with the opportunity to develop the topic of investigation without the necessity of a tutor.
 The innovative student constructs a plan of study built around preestablished readings selected by the student rather than by a tutor.
 The Independent Study is valued at one Unit of Study